LLC Protection Explained: What Does an LLC Protect You From?

 Is the Owner of an LLC Personally Liable?

+But "most states" is doing a lot of work in that sentence.
 Some states offer stronger lawsuit protection of LLC members from personal liability than others.
+Texas, for example, is one of the more protective states for LLC members.

 Are LLC Owners Responsible for LLC Debts?

-According to an article published by Ohio State University, an LLC owner can be held personally liable in various instances, including when an LLC member signs a personal guarantee, pays taxes as an LLC instead of an LLC entity, or makes a personal promise to creditors [2].
+According to research published by Ohio State University, an LLC owner can be held personally liable if they sign a personal guarantee, pay taxes as an individual rather than through the LLC entity, or make a direct promise to creditors [2].

 "While it is typically understood that LLC members or owners are not personally responsible for the LLC's debts, there are exceptions where they might be held accountable: if they provide a personal guarantee for the debt, or if, under rare conditions, a court opts to 'pierce the corporate veil' and assign personal liability to them."